Tanujch03/Cryto-Price-Alert/README.md

 # Crypto Price Alerts
-The Crypto Price Alert application monitors cryptocurrency prices in real-time and triggers an email notification when a user’s target price is reached.
+Crypto Price Alert application monitors cryptocurrency prices in real-time and triggers an email notification when a user’s target price is reached.

 # Frontend